 Given the same facts above, these clauses would have the opposite effect to the other.
 Which would be your intention?

-To ensure your Will does not fail to carry out your intentions, contact Michael Paterson & Associates.Tags: case brief, case summary, drafting wills, intention, new case, probate, supreme court case, wills
+To ensure your Will does not fail to carry out your intentions, contact Michael Paterson & Associates.Tags: case brief, case summary, drafting wills, intention, lawyers, new case, Osborne Park, Perth, probate, solicitors, supreme court case, wills